 They might also compute for your average daily balance assuming there were no windfall types of deposits.

 So what is the purpose of this exercise?
-The bank wants assurance that you can manage your cash well and keep a healthy cash position most times.
+The bank wants assurance that you have an effective cash handling management process in place and keep a healthy cash position most times.